jordanvidrine/InGen/README.md

 - Dynamic saving of images used in markdown files and templates
 - Creation of multiple .html files at once
 - Implement dev server to dynamically watch file edits
+- Separate getting page data from getting sections as they are independent of one another